About the Active Promise

 The Promise aims to make a significant contribution to the vision to create “A Fairer Healthier Happier Liverpool” as set out within the Joint Health and Wellbeing Strategy, by making a positive impact on emotional health and wellbeing as a key priority.
 This will be further supported through the delivery of Liverpool’s Inclusive Growth Plan and the One Liverpool Strategic Health Plan.

 Moving more every day can bring great benefits to children and young people not just to their physical health, but also improving their emotional and mental health, building confidence and social skills, reducing the risk of them developing health conditions in adulthood as well as improving learning outcomes and academic performance.

 The action plan aims to inspire stakeholders to champion and implement the Liverpool Active Promise, raise awareness of the benefits of physical activity and the opportunities available locally for young people and families, enable every young person and family to access high quality, inclusive opportunities to be active every day within the community.

 Primary Age Grants Programme

-The Children and Young People’s Physical Activity and Sport Group wishes to utilise £40,000 of the Liverpool Active Promise resource to deliver a grants programme to support education providers in developing their ‘30–60 minutes’ offer for children and young people accessing their services.
-The grants programme will be launched and overseen by Liverpool City Council.
+The Children and Young People’s Physical Activity and Sport Group will utilise £40,000 of the Liverpool Active Promise resource to deliver a grants programme to support education providers in developing their ‘30–60 minutes’ offer for children and young people accessing their services.
+New grant applications will be welcomed in late February 2020.